peterpeterparker/daviddalbusco.com/src/blog/a-reading-progress-bar-for-blog-posts.md

 });
 ```

-One subtlety you might notice: `removeEventListener` doesn't pass the same options as `addEventListener`, which is generally required to correctly match and remove a listener.
+In this effect I add and remove a scroll listener but you might notice a subtlety: `removeEventListener` doesn't pass the same options as `addEventListener`, which is generally required to correctly match and remove a listener.
 That was my assumption too, but TypeScript warned me those options weren't accepted.
-I looked into why and it turns out that's expected (see this [TypeScript issue](https://github.com/microsoft/TypeScript/issues/32912)).
-[MDN's docs on matching listeners for removal](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/removeEventListener#matching_event_listeners_for_removal) explain it well: only `capture` matters for matching, not `passive`, so passing `false` here is just being explicit about `capture` rather than relying on its default.
+I looked into why and it turns out that's expected (see this [issue](https://github.com/microsoft/TypeScript/issues/32912)).
+Searching further I figured out [MDN's docs](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/removeEventListener#matching_event_listeners_for_removal) explain it well: only `capture` matters for removal matching, not `passive`, so passing `false` here is just being explicit about `capture` rather than relying on its default.

 ---